plexoio/musa/README.md

 ## Credits

 - [Technologies Used](https://github.com/plexoio/musa/blob/main/documentation/readme/tech-used/tech_used.md): All technologies and tools used to build this project as presented in this section.
-- **Brian O'Hare**: for his tips and scope presentation and mentoring me in general two times on this project.
+- **Brian O'Hare**: for his tips and scope presentation and mentoring me, in general, two times on this project.
 - [Unsplash's Authors](https://unsplash.com/): for providing high quality images for our vote card creation
 - [Stackoverflow](https://stackoverflow.com/): for in-depth consultation and checking user-created content (from experienced developers) or human opinion.
 - [Google](https://google.com): for programming queries.